bgopikrishna/content/blog/getting-started-with-webpack.md

 ---
 ## Introduction

-So you might have used create react app or angular-cli to generate the boilerplate for your application.
+You might have used create react app or angular-cli to generate the boilerplate for your application.
 Even though these tools use webpack under the hood, they abstract most of the configuration for you.

 But sometimes, depending on the requirements, you might have to create a custom configuration from scratch or customize the existing configuration.
+This is where understanding webpack or any other similar tool helps.
 So let's try to create a webpack application and understand its concepts.

 This article is part one of the webpack series.
 In this, we go over basic webpack concepts.
 In the next one, we will go over some advanced concepts like code-splitting, multiple configurations, source map configurations, etc.